datavis-tech/reactive-function/README.md

  * I, current.
 I = V/R
  * R, resistance.
 R = V/I

 Given any two of these values, one can calculate the third.
-Here's an example of three-way data binding where if any two of the values are set, the third will automatically be calculated.
+Here's an example where if any two of the values are set, the third will automatically be calculated.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/68416/15575699/db091b10-2371-11e6-9b0e-8c77878039f5.png">